Where to Discuss?

 self._locale = self.__document.CharLocale

-I usually use this trick for my other macro.
+I often use this trick in my other macros.

 Sheet Result